It might surprise you how much at risk you are of getting cancer.

 - The health insurance policy covers $120,000 of the treatment cost.

 - Your disability insurance policy covers most of your lost income, except for the 90-day elimination period at the beginning of your disability.

-- You managed to save about $17,000 in an HSA thanks to your discipline and relative good health for several years.
-You use that money to cover more than half of the out-of-pocket cost from the cancer treatment.
+- You managed to save about $17,000 in an HSA thanks to your discipline and relatively good health for several years.
+You use that money to cover more than half of the out-of-pocket cost of the cancer treatment.

 - The remaining $13,000 you pay for out of the supplemental health insurance plan you purchased.
 There’s also enough money from that one-time benefit to cover most of the 90-day elimination period on the disability policy, during which you had no income.

 Of course, this is purely hypothetical, and your situation probably wouldn’t work out this ideally.
 You also have to consider these insurance policies will require regular premium payments, and there’s a 60 percent chance you’ll never get cancer.

 But every bit of the burden of going through cancer that somebody else can cover is less than you will be saddled with.
 Even a debt of, say, $8,000, is far more manageable than one approaching $200,000.